 Oil Mixed Stains

 Sometimes you have a stain that is a combination of an oily stain and another type of stain.
-Trust me and deal with the oil first.
+Deal with the oil first.
 Instead of using hot water, try warm water and a good liquid detergent or stain remover.
 Repeat this as much as you need to before treating for the other stain type.
 Then at the end, hit the stain with hot water and more detergent.
 Allow the clothing to air dry to make sure that the stain was removed.
 If no hint of darkness remains, go ahead and wash and dry normally.